joelparkerhenderson/smart-criteria/README.md

 <!--
   * browser: smart-criteria
   * tracker: f44c30d1b876f8987cf78c727e573542
-  * version: 1.2.0
+  * version: 2.0.00
-  * updated: 2018-02-24T03:07:24Z
+  * updated: 2018-12-02T21:37:47Z
   * contact: Joel Parker Henderson (http://joelparkerhenderson.com)
   * options: commentable
 -->

 # SMART criteria

-SMART criteria for goals, objectives, plans, etc.:
+SMART criteria for goals, objectives, plans, tasks, etc.:

-* Specific: target an area clearly and precisely.
+* Specific: target one area clearly and precisely.
-* Measurable: can be quantified and have an indicator of progress.
+* Measurable: quantify progress toward success by using metrics.
-* Achievable: able to be accomplished, and people know how to take action toward success.
+* Actionable: ready to start and possible to accomplish.
 * Relevant: connected to what else is being done or considered.
 * Timely: occurring at a favorable or useful time and opportune.